chainyo/pizza-challenge/docs/index.md

 ![best classifier](./img/classifier-conf-matrix.png)

-As you can see, the model is not very good. 😅
+As you can see, the model is not *very good*. 😅

 Because, I'm not really confident in the model choice and the tools I used, I decided to give up on this approach and try a deep learning model, which passion me more.